tvrjuana/forecasting-air-pollution-beijing/README.md

 ![scatter](./images/dongsi-NO2.png)

-From the plot above can see that air pollutant NO2 had the highest positive correlation with PM10 comapred to other pollutants like carbon monoxide (CO).
-The highest correlation was with Dongsi which can be see with the correlation heatmap of Wanliu Station below:
+From the plot above can see that air pollutant NO2 had the highest positive correlation with PM10 compared to other pollutants like carbon monoxide (CO).
+NO2 is caused by the burning of fossil fuels like coal mining and chemical plants.
+These industries can be found in nearby districts of Beijing, such as the Changping and Fangshang districts.
+The highest correlation was with Wanliu which can be see with the correlation heatmap of Wanliu Station below:

 ![corr](./images/wanliu_corr.png)